4nd3r/mkosi-intune/README.md

 ## Troubleshooting

+### Keyring

 Due to unknown reasons sometimes `gnome-keyring-daemon` doesn't start correctly and it's not possible sign in to Intune.
 To verify check if `~/.local/share/keyrings/` contains  files `login.keyring` and `user.keystore`.
 These files must be created automatically by `gnome-keyring-daemon` when you start signing in to `intune-portal`.
 Logging out of container and back in should help...
 YMMV.

+### Edge

+Before you open any corporate resources, always check first if Edge profile status is "*Sync is on*".
+Otherwise you will be greeted with login window.
+Close tab, take a breath and try again.